Carl Ewald

-Carl Ewald ([ˈe̝ːˌvælˀ], 15 October 1856 – 23 February 1908) was a Danish novelist and satirist known for his fairy tales.
+Carl Ewald ([ˈe̝ːˌvælˀ], 15 October 1856 – 23 February 1908) was a Danish novelist and satirist, known for his fairy tales.

 Biography

-Carl Ewald was born on 15 October 1856 in Bredelykke by Gram in the Duchy of Schleswig (present-day Denmark).
+Carl Ewald was born on 15 October 1856 in Bredelykke by Gram in the Duchy of Schleswig, then a part of Denmark.
 He was named after Carl Ewald (military)|his grandfather of the same name and he had twelve siblings.
 His father, H. F. Ewald was an author.
-He was educated at the University of Copenhagen, where his family had moved to after the Duchy of Schleswig fell to the German Confederation in 1864.
-From 1880 to 1883 he was a school director in Copenhagen.
+He was educated at the University of Copenhagen, where his family had moved to after the Duchy of Schleswig fell to Prussia in 1864.
+From 1880 to 1883, he was a school director in Copenhagen.
 His first literary work was published in 1882.
 After spending a few years as a forester, he turned to literature in 1887, issuing school texts and translations.

-In 1893 he had a son, Jesper Ewald, with Betty Ponsaing.
+In 1893, he had a son, Jesper Ewald, with Betty Ponsaing.
 In 1894, due to an extramarital relationship he had with Agnes Henningsen, Ewald's second son Poul was born.
 The relationship ended in a divorce.

-Ewald died in Charlottenlund (near Copenhagen) on 23 February 1908.
+Ewald died in Charlottenlund (near Copenhagen) on 23 February 1908, aged 51.
 He was buried in Gentofte.